Regulation of Care

 provider may appoint the same person as the independent person for all or any

-of those homes.
+of those children’s home services.[56]

 (3) Subject to paragraphs (4)